khaliaboone/VBA-challenge/README.md

 Column E: Volume

-I was able to create a code with help from CHATGPT and run it in with macros in Excel.
+I was able to create a code with help from CHATGPT and run it with macros in Excel.
 I was very pleased to see that the columns were hightlighted green showing the code was sucesssful.
 I was not able to gather any red columns from the code.
 I would be delighted to see what I need to change for that to happen.